Student Rights and Responsibilities

 The student should know that if a mentor suspects any violation of academic integrity, they will immediately address it with the student to determine whether or not there is a violation.
 If there is a violation, the mentor will determine the extent of the violation, obtain the student’s comments, and report the academic integrity incident, along with any student comments and any substantiating documentation, to the Vice President of Academic Affairs.

 Once the Vice President of Academic Affairs has reviewed the incident report, the mentor’s recommendation, and any student comments, a formal determination will be made and documented.
-The Vice President of Academic Affairs will notify the mentor, and outcome documentation will be archived in the student's file.
+The Vice President of Academic Affairs will notify the mentor and student and forward the outcome documentation.
 The determination will become a part of the student’s permanent record.

 - The student may be given the chance to rewrite the assignment with a reduced grade.

-- The student is placed on Academic Probation and must maintain a 3.0 for the duration of the course.
+- The student is placed on Academic Probation.

-- Work may not be redone, and the student receives an “F” for the assignment.
+- The student receives an “F” for the assignment.

 - The student automatically fails the course.